TextTIGER: Text-based Intelligent Generation with Entity Prompt Refinement for Text-to-Image Generation: Abstract

 \section{Abstract}

-Generating images from prompts containing specific entities requires models to retain as much entity-specific knowledge as possible.
-However, fully memorizing such knowledge is impractical due to the vast number of entities and their continuous emergence.
-To address this, we propose Text-based Intelligent Generation with Entity prompt Refinement (\textsc{TextTIGER}), which augments knowledge on entities included in the prompts and then summarizes the augmented descriptions using Large Language Models (LLMs) to mitigate performance degradation from longer inputs.
-To evaluate our method, we introduce WiT-Cub (WiT with Captions and Uncomplicated Background-explanations), a dataset comprising captions, images, and an entity list.
-Experiments on four image generation models and five LLMs show that \textsc{TextTIGER} improves image generation performance in standard metrics (IS, FID, and CLIPScore) compared to caption-only prompts.
-Additionally, multiple annotators' evaluation confirms that the summarized descriptions are more informative, validating LLMs' ability to generate concise yet rich descriptions.
-These findings demonstrate that refining prompts with augmented and summarized entity-related descriptions enhances image generation capabilities.
-The code and dataset will be available upon acceptance.
+When generating images from prompts that include specific entities, the model must retain as much entity-specific knowledge as possible.
+However, the number of entities is almost countless, and new entities emerge; memorizing all of them completely is not realistic.
+To bridge this gap, our work proposes Text-based Intelligent Generation with Entity Prompt Refinement (\textsc{TextTIGER}). \textsc{TextTIGER} strengthens knowledge about entities that appear in the prompt by augmenting external information and then summarizes the expanded descriptions with large language models, preventing performance degradation that arises from excessively long inputs.
+To evaluate our method, we construct a new dataset consisting of captions, images, detailed descriptions, and lists of entities.
+Experiments with multiple image generation models show that \textsc{TextTIGER} improves image generation performance on widely used evaluation metrics compared with prompts that use captions alone.
+In addition, using Multimodal LLM (MLLM)-as-a-judge, which shows a strong correlation with human evaluation, we demonstrate that our method consistently achieves higher scores, which underscores its effectiveness.
+These results show that strengthening entity-related descriptions, summarizing them, and refining prompts to an appropriate length leads to substantial improvements in image generation performance.
+We will release the created dataset and code upon acceptance.